RTEMS/rtems-docs/eng/req/items.rst

   and
       The attribute value shall be a list.
-Each list element shall be an :ref:`SpecTypeEnabledXByExpression`.
+Each list element shall be an :ref:`SpecTypeEnabledByExpression`.
 The *and* operator evaluates to the *logical and* of the evaluation results of the expressions in the list.

   not
-      The attribute value shall be an :ref:`SpecTypeEnabledXByExpression`.
+      The attribute value shall be an :ref:`SpecTypeEnabledByExpression`.
 The *not* operator evaluates to the *logical not* of the evaluation results of the expression.

   or
       The attribute value shall be a list.
-Each list element shall be an :ref:`SpecTypeEnabledXByExpression`.
+Each list element shall be an :ref:`SpecTypeEnabledByExpression`.
 The *or* operator evaluates to the *logical or* of the evaluation results of the expressions in the list.

 * The value may be a list.
-Each list element shall be an :ref:`SpecTypeEnabledXByExpression`.
+Each list element shall be an :ref:`SpecTypeEnabledByExpression`.
 This list of expressions evaluates to the *logical or* of the evaluation results of the expressions in the list.

 * The value may be a string.
 If the value is in the *enabled set*, this expression evaluates to true, otherwise to false.